llcoolray/sacramentech/_companies/talent-web.md

 social_ig: talentwebinc
 social_li: https://www.linkedin.com/company/talentwebinc/
 ---
-Talent Web provides clients rapid access to the most talented, qualified and dedicated employees their budget allows.
+Talent Web is a recruiting service which provides clients rapid access to the most talented, qualified and dedicated employees that their budget allows.